eric-h3/SimpleTranslateAI/README.md

-# SimpleTranslateAI
+# English to Chinese Translator

 An implementation of machine translation using hugging Face's translation models.
-Runs and builds a fine-tune version of the Helsinki-NLP/opus-mt-en-zh model using the opus100 (en-zh).
+Runs and builds a fine-tune version of the Helsinki-NLP/opus-mt-en-zh model using the opus100 dataset.
 The model is then interactable using a simple translation app.

 ![Alt text](/images/translate.PNG)